-Indexing attributes makes searching a directory faster.
+Indexing the attributes in a directory results in faster searches.

 An attribute or component that has approximate-matching rules assigned should also have indexing assigned.
 Fortunately, ViewDS recommends the most appropriate indexing according to an attribute's syntax and matching rules.